-We anticipate competing with the largest pharmaceutical companies in the world.
-For example, for Gaucher disease, Sanofi Genzyme, Pfizer, and Shire, acquired by Takeda Pharmaceutical Company Ltd., market existing enzyme replacement therapies, or ERTs, that represent the standard of care for Gaucher patients.
-For Gaucher disease we also expect to compete with oral therapies marketed by Actelion and Sanofi.
-Sanofi also markets an enzyme replacement therapy for Pompe disease, and Shire markets an enzyme replacement therapy for Hunter syndrome.
+We anticipate competing with biotechnology and pharmaceutical companies , many of which may have significantly greater resources than we do.
+For example, for Gaucher disease, Sanofi, Pfizer, and Takeda market existing enzyme replacement therapies, or ERTs, that represent the standard of care for Gaucher patients.
+For Gaucher disease we also expect to compete with oral therapies marketed by Johnson & Johnson and Sanofi.
+Sanofi also markets an enzyme replacement therapy for Pompe disease, and Takeda markets an enzyme replacement therapy for Pompe disease, and Takeda markets an enzyme replacement therapy for Hunter syndrome.
+Denali Therapeutics has an ERT in late-stage clinical development for Hunter syndrome.
 Cystinosis is currently treated by therapies marketed by Horizon Orphan, Mylan, Chiesi, Recordati, Orphan Europe and Leadiant Biosciences.
-In addition, we may compete with other gene therapy companies in our industry such as Freeline Therapeutics, Generation Bio, Prevail Therapeutics or Graphite Bio.
-In particular, a number of gene therapy companies have announced preclinical or clinical non-viral and adeno-associated viral based gene therapy programs that, if successful in obtaining regulatory approval, could compete with our gene therapies.
+In addition, we may compete with other gene therapy companies in our industry such as Freeline Therapeutics, Generation Bio, Eli Lilly and Company or Graphite Bio.
+Freeline Therapeutics, for example, is developing an adeno-associated virus, or AAV based gene therapy for Gaucher disease type 1.
+Moreover, a number of gene therapy companies have announced preclinical or clinical non-viral and adeno-associated viral based gene therapy programs that, if successful in obtaining regulatory approval, could compete with our gene therapies.
+For example, Gene Cradle has announced a pre-clinical program for infantile onset Pompe disease and late onset Pompe disease.

 Many of our competitors have significantly greater financial, product candidate development, manufacturing and marketing resources than we do.
 Large pharmaceutical and biotechnology companies have extensive experience in clinical testing and obtaining regulatory approval for their products, and mergers and acquisitions within these industries may result in even more resources being concentrated among a smaller number of larger competitors.
 Established pharmaceutical companies may also invest heavily to accelerate discovery and development of novel therapeutics or to in-license novel therapeutics that could make the product candidates that we develop obsolete.
 Competition may increase further as a result of advances in the commercial applicability of technologies and greater availability of capital for investment in these industries.

 Our business would be materially and adversely affected if competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, have broader market acceptance, are more convenient or are less expensive than any product candidate that we may develop.